-- 84. The Board has established the following programme categories to carry out the purposes of WFP: - a) Development programme (DEV) category.
+- 128. The Board has established the following programme categories to carry out the purposes of WFP: - a) Development programme (DEV) category.
 This includes food aid programmes and projects to support economic and social development, consistent with existing development policies. - b) EMOP programme category.
-This includes food assistance programmes to meet emergency needs and incorporates the International Emergency Food Reserve. - c) PRRO programme category.
-This includes food assistance programmes to meet protracted relief and recovery needs.
+This includes food assistance programmes to meet emergency needs and incorporates the International Emergency Food Reserve.

-111 CFA 40/5 (October 1995) and WFP/EB.1/99/4-A
+108 CFA 40/5 (October 1995) and WFP/EB.1/99/4-A

-106 Contribution shall mean a donation of appropriate commodities, non-food items, acceptable services or cash made in accordance with procedures set out in General Rule XIII.1 on contributions.
+103 Contribution shall mean a donation of appropriate commodities, non-food items, acceptable services or cash made in accordance with procedures set out in General Rule XIII.1 on contributions.

-108 General Regulations
+105 General Regulations

-110 CFA 40/5 (October 1995)
+107 CFA 40/5 (October 1995)